 To search the Modern Manuscripts Collection:

 Some of the Law School Library’s Manuscript collections have been digitized as part of the Library’s ongoing effort to preserve our collections and make them more accessible to scholars.
-These collections, which include parts of Harvard’s collection of Nuremberg Trials documents, are listed on our digital collections page.
+These collections, which include parts of Harvard’s collection of Nuremberg Trials documents, are listed on the Harvard Law School Library digital collections page.
 For preservation purposes, if a manuscript has been microfilmed or digitized (or if any facsimile is available), researchers may no longer access the original manuscript and must use the digital or microfilm copy.

-For additional information, please see our Modern Manuscripts FAQ.
+For additional information, please see our Modern Manuscripts FAQs.
 If questions remain, please contact:

 Edwin Moloy, Curator of Modern Manuscripts